keithj/cl-sam/README.txt

 <http://samtools.sourceforge.net>.
 It is meant to be used in
 conjunction with the SAMtools C toolkit.

-The SAM specficiation describes text (SAM) and binary (BAM) formats. cl-sam originated as a small set of functions for exploring example BAM files and therefore provides only a subset of possible SAM/BAM read/write operations.

-The operations supported in this version are:

-         SAM    BAM
-Read      No    Yes
-Write     No    Yes

 cl-sam is able to create BAM records de novo and may be used to create a BAM file from scratch or edit a BAM stream.
 SAM/BAM header manipulation functions are included so that new headers may be created